 If you have recently moved to New Orleans, Mardi Gras can be extremely intimidating at first.
 But never fear; New Orleans Mom is here to help!
 While you shouldn’t plan to sleep a lot during parade season (yes, you need to let go of nap time), you should expect for New Orleans memories to last a lifetime.

-The New Orleanian celebratory equivalent of Christmas, Halloween and the boycott of the Superbowl combined.
+The New Orleanian celebratory equivalent of Christmas, Halloween and summer combined.

 Personally, it is my favorite time of year in my beloved hometown.
 The traditions, the costumes, the food – but most of all, I love how our city seems to extend its arms and envelop every person in a warm hug of hospitality that you can only find in New Orleans.